Principles of Innovation: Unlocking Creativity and Driving Progress.

 • Learn from mistakes.

-• Treat failures as data points that guide your next steps.
+• Treat failures as data points and let those failures guide your next steps.

 8. Protect Your Ideas